 We purchased and tested the best down jackets available, taking them near and far on all our cold-weather adventures, camping, and strolls around town.

-Editor's Note: We updated our down jacket guide on October 8, 2024, to ensure our lineup is up to date and to share more recommendations as alternatives to our award picks.
+Editor's Note: On November 14, 2024, we updated this review to ensure our lineup is current and to share more recommendations as alternatives to our award picks.

 800-fill European goose down with Nikwax hydrophobic finish